 Date and Time Inputs

-For daily and nightly bookings, the inputs will appear as start and end date blocks.
+The inputs will appear as start and end date blocks for daily and nightly bookings.
 By default, the dates displayed are today’s date as the start and end date.
-To change the start date, simply select the start date, opening a calendar displaying the current month and following month.
+To change the start date, simply select the start date and opening a calendar displaying the current month and the following month.
 Any unavailable dates will be crossed out.
 Once a start date is selected, the end date block automatically activates for selection.

 Time slots/Per time booking:

 For timeslot items or products, selecting the date for the booking is similar to that of daily/nightly bookings.
-However, there will only be one date available to select, rather than a start and end date.
+However, one date will be available to select, rather than a start and end date.
 In addition to the date selector, the time slots (configured for the item or product in your Booking Manager), will display to the right of the date field.
 The user simply selects the time slot they want by clicking on it.

-For hourly items or flextime products, selecting the date for the booking is, again, similar to that of daily/nightly bookings.
-However, based on how your inventory is configured, there may only be one date available to select, or, both start and end dates.
+For hourly items or flextime products, selecting the date for the booking is similar to that of daily/nightly bookings.
+However, based on how your inventory is configured, one date may be available to select or both start and end dates.
 In addition to the date selector, the available start and end times are displayed in separate drop-down menus.
 Depending on the configuration of your hourly item or flextime product, the time options available in the dropdowns will vary.

 Item/Product DetailsBack to top